 - Dairy-free/vegan: replace the parmesan cheese with nutritional yeast.

-How to Use Homemade Pesto
+What to Use Basil Pesto On

 - Pesto pasta: Use it as a sauce over cooked pasta, like tortellini, penne or even spaghetti squash.
 You’ll love it in this burrata pasta.